saugaatallabadi/tickets-ai/README.md

 **Example:**

->John: Please Resend my invoice
+>🙍🏻‍♂️: Please Resend my invoice
->Customer Service: Alright sending your request to the accounts department
+>👩🏻‍💼: Alright sending your request to the accounts department

->James: Please Resend my invoice
+>🙍🏻‍♂️: Please Resend my invoice
->TicketsAI(Bot): Looks like an invoice problem we need to send this to the accounts department.
+>TicketsAI(🤖): Looks like an invoice problem we need to send this to the accounts department.